Women and Social Movements in the United States Since 1600 | Alexander Street

-Explore the multiplicity of women’s activism in American public life from Colonial times to the present.
-Women and Social Movements in the United States is one of the most heavily visited resources for women’s history and women’s studies on the Web, appealing to students and researchers at all levels.
+Women and Social Movements in the United States Since 1600 is one of the most heavily visited resources for women’s history and women’s studies on the Web, appealing to students and researchers across many disciplines.

 This database/journal brings together innovative scholarship, primary documents, books, images, essays, book and website reviews, teaching tools, and more.
 It combines the analytic power of a database with the new scholarly insights of a peer-reviewed journal.
 Published twice a year since 2004, the database/journal was edited by Kathryn Kish Sklar and Thomas Dublin from 2004 through Spring 2019.
-Since Fall 2019, Rebecca Jo Plant and Judy Tzu-Chun Wu of the University of California, San Diego, and the University of California, Irvine, respectively, have taken on editorship with input from an editorial board of leading scholars.
+The collection publishes two editions each year.
+In 2026, two new editions will launch as part of this biannual release schedule.

-Women and Social Movements in the United States, 1600-2000 is organized around more than 130 document projects and growing, works of scholarship that link an interpretive essay to 30 or more related primary documents, leading users step by step from discovery to contextual understanding.
+Women and Social Movements in the United States Since 1600 is organized around more than 130 document projects and growing, works of scholarship that link an interpretive essay to 30 or more related primary documents, leading users step by step from discovery to contextual understanding.
 Four new document projects are added every year.
 Examples from the original edition by Kathryn Kish Sklar and Thomas Dublin:

 The carefully curated and indexed primary source collections include: